 Artificial disc replacement (ADR) surgery—also known as a total disc arthroplasty or total disc replacement (TDR)—is typically performed for a patient with a cervical disc herniation that is causing significant neck pain and/or arm pain that has not responded to nonsurgical treatment options and is significantly affecting the individual’s quality of life and ability to function.

 How successful is disc replacement surgery?

 No surgery is perfect, so there is always a chance the operation may not treat your symptoms.
 However, for a major procedure in your spine there should be a good rate of success, and cervical disc replacement has a great track record.
 Cervical disc replacement can be as high as 85% over 6 months, and 90% in a year.
 One of the benefits of artificial disc replacement surgery is there is less risk of needing an additional surgery for their neck or back.
 Going through multiple surgeries over time can cause unneeded stress and strain on the body, so if everything can be resolved with a single surgery that would be the best outcome.

-What are Some Advantages to Having an Artificial Disc Replacement Versus Having a Fusion?
+What are Some Advantages to Having an Artificial Disc Replacement vs Spinal Fusion?

 - Better long-term motion and flexibility

 - Reducing degeneration of adjacent segments of the cervical spine

 - Eliminating potential complications and issues associated with the need for a bone graft and the hardware used in ACDF surgery